Hugo7gomes/FEUP_LDTS/README.md

 - **Player control** - The player can move and throw the fire balls with the keyboard control.

-- **Collisions detection** - Collisions between different objects are verified (eg.: Player, enemies, Obstacles).
+- **Collisions detection** - Collisions between different objects are verified (eg.: Player, superMario.enemies, Obstacles).

 - **Different levels** - different levels with increased difficulty will be implemented.